Dataset-Driven Channel Masks in Transformers for Multivariate Time Series: Implementation Details

 \section{Implementation Details}

 It is important to note that we follow the experimental settings of iTransformer for single-task and UniTS for multi-task settings, respectively.
+For the implementation, we use the official code repositories of both methods, running the provided scripts without modifications.
+However, for UniTS in the prompt tuning setting, we encountered an issue where the model failed to converge using the provided script.
+This was resolved by setting the hidden dimension to $D=32$, which we applied uniformly across both UniTS and its integration with our method.
 The following sections outline the specific settings we adhered to.